The Dead Stock Survival Guide for Small Manufacturers

-Stocktaking is the process of physically checking stock levels for each of the products and materials you sell to make sure that your data is up to date and accurate.
+Stocktaking is the process of physically checking stock levels for each product and material you sell to ensure that your data is up-to-date and accurate.

 It’s important to have a fine grasp of your stock management to make sure your business can grow.
 Without knowing what you have and what you’re doing with your inventory levels, there’s no way you can run your business efficiently enough to nurture growth without identifying your stock discrepancy.
 The stocktaking procedure can be a minefield to navigate without the right tools and a well-thought-out strategy.